What is Carbohydrate Loading?

 Throughout digestion, carbohydrate-containing foods are broken down into simple sugars such as glucose.
 These sugars are then absorbed into the bloodstream.
 A hormone called insulin is secreted by the pancreas which enables uptake of glucose from the blood by our liver and muscle cells, where it is stored as potential energy in the form of glycogen.

 Your muscles are basically fuel tanks for glycogen.
 Carb-loading if done right, essentially allows you to store the maximum possible amount of glycogen or “fuel” for later use.

 Successful carb-loading puts the muscle into a state of ‘supercompensation’, allowing you to hold up to twice the normal resting level of stored muscle glycogen.

 From this stored form, the body can transform glycogen back into glucose for energy.
 This is through a process known as glycolysis.

 When is Carbohydrate Loading Appropriate?

 Carbohydrate loading is beneficial for athletes competing in endurance events such as triathlon, cycling, and distance running where sustained efforts for long periods burn through muscle glycogen.

 However, it is not only endurance sports that can benefit from a high carbohydrate intake in the lead up to an event.
 This is particularly true if there has been a recent training session.
 Or if there are multiple events within a short time frame.
 An example of this is playing multiple games in a day.

 Extended periods of multiple sprints eventually drain muscle glycogen stores.
 Decreases in power output and reductions in general work rate during both training and competition occur following this.

 Carb-loading is also utilised by some bodybuilders in order to appear their ‘most muscular’ on stage.
 Extra glycogen and water that is stored in the muscle from carb-loading increases the visual appeal and size of their muscles for competition.

 How to Do It

 It used to be believed that you had to first go through a depletion phase.
 This involved deplete your muscles of glycogen to take advantage of their compensatory carbohydrate loading effects.
 Recent research has shown that this step is not necessary.

-Current best practice to carbohydrate load can be simplified to:
+Current best practice for carbohydrate load can be simplified to: